A skin biopsy is a routine test that helps us to diagnose skin conditions.

 If you would like more information about our consent process, please speak to a member of staff caring for you.

 Risks of biopsy

-We will discuss the risks with you in detail before we ask you to sign the consent form.
+We talk to you about the risks in detail before we ask you to sign the consent form.

-Short term risks include infection, bleeding and swelling of your wound.
-Although the biopsies taken are not large, you will have a small scar.
+Short-term risks include infection, bleeding and swelling of your wound.
+Although the biopsies that we take are not large, you will have a small scar.

-We will arrange a follow-up appointment, where the results of your biopsy will be discussed with you.
+We arrange a follow-up appointment to explain the results of your skin biopsy.